 To go about this, hospital documentation is necessary, which will show a list of injuries suffered as well as costs incurred.
 As mentioned above this will be arranged for you in your local area and is required to establish what compensation could be claimed for regarding issues such as your pain and suffering.

 Any days missed from work should also be included as proof of loss of income due to the accident.
-Road traffic accident claims could otherwise be unsuccessful without such proof.
+Road accident claims could otherwise be unsuccessful without such proof.
 In addition, to determine how much compensation for a car accident claim for example should be awarded, the documentation is vital.

 These are the necessary steps to go about making a personal injury compensation claim;